amitadate/gan-compression/README.md

-## our experiments with image compression technique with added stabilization by added optimization using generative adversatial network.
+## Our experiments with image compression with added stabilization by intergrating with a generative adversarial network.

 ## Architecture